hanabi/hanabi.github.io/Reference.md

   * The "passing" player was in *Bluff Seat*.
 * *Pass Bluffs* rely on contextual information in order to work, so the circumstances in which you can do them are narrow.
 * It is illegal for a player to perform a *Pass Bluff* if they could be *Bluffed*.
 (This is because the first *Bluff* would not resolve immediately and would violate *Good Lie Principle*.)
+  * Subsequently, it is also illegal for a player to pass an *Ejection* to the next player.

 ### The Double/Triple Pass Bluff